-Southern States University offers two (2) scholarships at this time.
+Southern States University offers one (2) scholarship at this time.
+University Grants and Program discounts may vary.

 New Student Engagement Scholarship

 The New Student Engagement Scholarship is intended to make school tuition more affordable for first-time students at SSU and to develop student integration and engagement within the SSU community.
 This scholarship is effective beginning on July 1, 2019.